Balkaneros91/roll-the-dice/README.md

 ### Languages Used

-HTML & CSS.
+HTML, CSS, and JavaScript

 ### Frameworks, Libraries & Programs Used

 I have followed CI recommendation and used Github plus Gitpod.

-For wireframes I have used the programme Balsamic.
+For wireframes I have used the programme Visily.

 ## Deployment & Local Development

 ### Deployment

-[View live site on Github Pages](https://balkaneros91.github.io/whatsss-the-tea/)
+[View live site on Github Pages](https://balkaneros91.github.io/whatsss-the-tea/) add last
 ### Local Development

 If you wish to clone my project, please see the following steps below: